aceeric/ociregistry/README.md

 To support this, the server caches both the fat manifest and the image manifest.
 (Two manifests for every one pull.)
 The pre-loader does the same so you need to provide the tags or digest of the fat manifest in your list.

->  Gotcha: If you cache a fat manifest by digest and later run a workload in an air-gapped environment that attempts to get the fat manifest by tag, the registry will not know the tag and so will not be able to provide that image.
+>  **Gotcha**: If you cache a fat manifest by digest and later run a workload in an air-gapped environment that attempts to get the fat manifest by tag, the registry will not know the tag and so will not be able to provide that image from cache.

 The pre-loader logic is similar to the client pull logic: